Barbara Rush, actress who starred with Frank Sinatra and Paul Newman, dies at 97 - ExBulletin

 Rush, who had appeared on television for years, remembers fully transitioning as she approached middle age.

-“I'm one of those kinds of people who happens the minute you open the refrigerator door and the light comes on,” she cracked in a 1997 interview.
+“I'm one of those kinds of people who happens as soon as you open the refrigerator door and the light comes on,” she said in a 1997 interview.

 Born in Denver, Rush spent her first 10 years on the move while her father, a mining company lawyer, was assigned from city to city.
 The family eventually settled in Santa Barbara, California, where young Barbara played a mythical dryad in a school play and fell in love with theater.